jpdacunha/liferay-automatic-order-flow/README.md

 # Automatic Order Flow
 This workflow illustrates the steps to automate the processing of a product order request using Flowise/n8n.
 It shows how to receive and analyze an email/, use an AI service to interpret the order, and then process and validate the order within a system.

-# Initial Setup

-# Step 1: Create Objects in Liferay
+# Create Objects in Liferay
     Create Order Contact Object: Define the necessary attributes and properties for the order contact within Liferay.
     Create Product Catalog Object: Set up the product catalog object, detailing its structure and elements.
     Automate Launch: Utilize a batch client-extension to automate the creation and management of these objects.

-# Step 2: Create the Workflow
+# Create the Workflow

     Using Flow Wise or n8n: Develop the workflow using either Flow Wise or n8n to manage the processes and interactions between created objects.